@GwtCompatible public abstract class Ordering<T> extends Object implements Comparator<T>

 values and uses this ordering to compare non-null values.@GwtCompatible(serializable=true) public <F> Ordering<F> onResultOf(Function<F,? extends T> function)

-a function to them, then comparing those results using this
+a function to them, then comparing those results using this.
+For

 example, to compare objects by their string forms, in a case-insensitive